turnerbenjamin/pl-400-revision-notes/2_extend_the_platform_40-45/2_custom_apis.md

 Note, the custom API and any input/output parameters will be customisable by default.
 It is recommended that we change this to false so that it cannot be modified when exported as a managed solution.
-Find the Api and parameters in the solution, select the ... menu and edit the managed properties.
+Find the API and parameters in the solution, select the ... menu and edit the managed properties.

 ## Creating a Custom API with PRT